Ophelie-Renaud/ddfacet-dft-fft-g2g-tutorials/DDFacet_tuto.md

 <p align="center">
   <img src="https://hackmd.io/_uploads/rytkVN2Glx.png" alt="Figure DDFacet" width="400"/>
   <br>
-  <em>The following command enables the reconstruction of a distributed MeasurementSet across a multi-node architecture, based on the work by N. Monnier et al: <a href="https://hal.science/hal-03729202/document">DDFacet parallel</a>.</em>
+    <sub>The Figure gives an overview of the parallelization implemented within DDFacet.
+The following command enables the reconstruction of a distributed MeasurementSet across a multi-node architecture, based on the work by N. Monnier et al: <a href="https://hal.science/hal-03729202/document">DDFacet parallel</a>.</sub>
 </p>